 5.3 Impact of Integrated Nutrient Management on Economics

 The study conducted in the lower Indo-Gangetic Plain Zone (IGPZ) of West Bengal, India, suggests that the System of Rice Intensification (SRI) method, when combined with integrated nutrient management (using 25% RDN from vermicompost and 75% RDN from chemical fertilizers), can optimize economic profitability, value-cost ratio, and partial factor productivity of nutrients (Midya et al.,2021).
 The study concluded that by decreasing the cultivation costs, INM increases farmers' profitability (Bhanuwanti and Pratima Vaidya 2020).
-A field experiment was conducted to assess the impact of integrated nutrient management on protein content, yield, and the economics of transplanted rice (Oryza sativa L.).
+A field experiment assessed the impact of integrated nutrient management on protein content, yield, and the economics of transplanted rice (Oryza sativa L.).
 The results revealed that the T2 treatment yielded the highest gross return (Rs.
 84,199 ha-1), net return (Rs.
 43,644 ha-1), and B: C ratio (Rs.
 1.08 ha-1) with RDF 100% (150:60:60:20 NPK and zinc sulfate).
 (Patel et al.,2023).

 5.4 Impact of Integrated Nutrient Management on Nutrient Uptake

 The study also observed that the rice crop showed higher overall nutrient uptake when integrated nutrient sources were used.
-Furthermore, the combination of inorganic and organic fertilizers improved the soil's key physical and chemical properties, leading to enhanced nutrient availability (Wolie et al.,2016).
-All rice genotypes demonstrated a significant increase in nutritional content (N, P, and K) when chemical fertilizers were applied alone or in combination with organic manure (Anisuzzaman et al.,2021).
+Furthermore, combining inorganic and organic fertilizers improved the soil's key physical and chemical properties, enhancing nutrient availability (Wolie et al.,2016).
+All rice genotypes demonstrated a significant increase in nutritional content (N, P, and K) when chemical fertilizers were applied alone or combined with organic manure (Anisuzzaman et al.,2021).
 The phosphorus (P) balance was enhanced when manure and inorganic phosphorus fertilizers were applied together over a prolonged period.
 As a result, in acidic paddy soils, the application rate of phosphorus inputs should be reduced when both manure and inorganic P fertilizers are used together (Qaswar et al.,2020).
 The combined use of organic and inorganic fertilizers resulted in higher nutrient uptake and improved nutrient utilization efficiency, leading to more favourable outcomes (Urmi et al.,2022).

 5.5 Impact of Integrated Nutrient Management on Soil Health/Quality